Fleet Services

 Responsibilities:

-Authority and responsibility for the administration of the campus Fleet Administration Program (FAP) has been delegated to the Director of Procurement Services (PS).
-The PS personnel responsible for the FAP shall develop and implement procedures dealing with all aspects of campus fleet administration.
+Authority and responsibility for the administration of the campus Fleet Administration Program has been delegated to the Director of Strategic Sourcing and Acquisition Services (SSAS).
+The SSAS personnel responsible for the Fleet Administration Program shall develop and implement procedures dealing with all aspects of campus fleet administration.

-Departments or units that operate University vehicles are required to abide by all procedures outlined in the university's Fleet Manual and applicable local, state, USM, and federal laws.
+Departments or units that operate University vehicles are required to abide by all procedures outlined in the university's Fleet Manual and applicable federal, state, local, state, and USM laws.

 UMB drivers receiving citations for any vehicle-related violation are personally responsible for all fines and costs and can be, depending on the type and number of citations received, be required to attend a driver improvement class to remain an authorized driver.